The question therapists ask — and why you can't answer it with what Alma gives you

 Q2: What is the direct-contract range for that payer in your state?
 The /check-your-rate tool looks this up directly from TiC data.
 Enter your payer, CPT code, and state.
 You'll see the distribution for your credential tier — median, interquartile range, and sample size.

 Once you have those two numbers, the comparison becomes concrete.
-If Alma is passing $100 to a Texas therapist on a UHC panel billing 90837, and the UHC direct-contract median for master's-level providers in Texas is around ~$110, that's a specific, interpretable gap — not an intuition.
-The question becomes whether the panel management, credentialing support, and billing services Alma provides are worth that per-session difference.
+If Alma is passing you a rate on a UHC panel billing 90837, you can look up where that rate sits in UHC's own published distribution for master's-level providers in Texas — and see whether you're near the median, above it, or in the lower tier.
+The question then becomes whether the panel management, credentialing support, and billing services Alma provides are worth the per-session difference.
 The full distribution shows how wide the range runs above the median.

 That is a real business decision.
 It may come out either way.
 But it should be made with the actual numbers, not in the dark.